scharris/sqljson-query/docs/query-specifications.md

 described further below as a way of filtering records via custom conditions.

-- At most one of `customJoinCondition` and `viaForeignKeyFields` can be specified, in both cases to control how the join to the parent is accomplished from the table named in `table`.
+- At most one of `customMatchCondition` and `viaForeignKeyFields` can be specified, in both cases to control how the join to the parent is accomplished from the table named in `table`.
 Normally neither of these properties is needed, for the common case that there is one and only one foreign key between the table named in `table` and the parent table as found in the database metadata.
 If neither property